 There can be no doubt that this is where Vanguard’s strong suit lies, with highly competitive low fees that not many providers can match.

-Vanguard is free of any fees when it comes to transferring out, switching funds, withdrawing money and closing accounts.
-Their annual account fee is just 0.15% per annum on investments up to £250,000 capped at £375.
-This is less than half of the industry average which highlights what great value Vanguard is offering.
-As a comparison Hargreaves Landsdown are charging 0.45% and you can expect to pay 0.35% at Fidelity.
+Vanguard is free of any fees when it comes to transferring out, switching funds, withdrawing money, and closing accounts.
+Their annual account fee is just 0.15% per year on investments up to £250,000, capped at £375.
+This is less than half of the industry average, which highlights the great value Vanguard is offering.
+As a comparison, Hargreaves Lansdown is charging 0.45%, and you can expect to pay 0.35% at Fidelity.

 Guide to opening a Vanguard Investor account

 Opening an account with Vanguard is relatively quick and can all be done online.